bmda-unibas/DeepArchetypeAnalysis/README.md

 # Usage

-The JAFFE labels / emotions as a CSV have to be at 'DeepArchetypeAnalysis/jaffe/labels.csv'.
+The JAFFE labels / emotions as a CSV have to be at `DeepArchetypeAnalysis/jaffe/labels.csv`.
-The images in 'DeepArchetypeAnalysis/jaffe/images'.
+The images in `DeepArchetypeAnalysis/jaffe/images`.

-For downloading the data you can use the provided 'Makefile', i.e. just run 'make'.
+For downloading the data you can use the provided `Makefile`, i.e. just run `make`.

 <b>This setup relies on conda.</b> The setup is provided in `environment.yml`